rorosaurus/3ds-xl-usb-c/INSTRUCTIONS.md

 Add your USB-C port and resistors if they aren't there already.

 ![Assembled PCB top](https://github.com/rorosaurus/3ds-usb-c/blob/master/images/assembled-pcb-top.jpg)

+Ensure that your USB-C PCB and the motherboard are flat and flush before continuing.

 ## Step 4: Position and attach the new charge port